A Spectral sequence for polynomially bounded cohomology: Polynomially bounded cohomology

 Let $A$ be a bornological algebra.
-A bornological $A$-module is a complete locally convex bornological space, along with a jointly bounded $A$-module structure.
-A bornological $A$ module is bornologically projective if it is a direct summand of bornological module of the form $A \btensor E$ for some bornological vector space $E$, with the left-action given by the multiplication in $A$.
-An important property of bornologically free modules is that $\Hom_{A}(A \btensor B, C) \isom \Hom(B, C)$.
+A bornological $A$-module is a complete convex bornological space, equipped with a jointly bounded $A$-module structure.
+A bornological $A$-module is bornologically projective if it is a direct summand of bornological module of the form $A \btensor E$ for some bornological vector space $E$, with the left-action given by the multiplication in $A$.
+An important property of bornologically free modules is that

-\begin{defn} The polynomial cohomology of $G$ with coefficients in a bornological $\SG$-module $M$ is given by $HP^*(G; M) = \Ext^*_{\SG}(\C; M)$. \end{defn} $\Ext$ here is the usual $\Ext$ functor in the bornological category.
-Notice that each of the $\Ext$ groups is a complex bornological vector space.
+\begin{defn} The \underline{polynomially bounded cohomology} of $G$ with coefficients in a bornological $\SG$-module $M$ is given by $HP^*(G; M) = \bExt^*_{\SG}(\C; M)$. \end{defn} Here $\bExt$ is the $\Ext$ functor in the bornological category.
+Notice that each of the $\bExt$ groups is a complex bornological vector space.
 Meyer shows in \cite{M1} that this is equivalent to the formulation described in the introduction, when the coefficient module is $\C$ endowed with the trivial $\SG$-action.
-Using $\Ext$ over the topological category one recovers the original definition of Ji from \cite{Ji1}, however from Meyer's work, for trivial coefficients $\C$, the topological and bornological theories coincide.
+Using $\Ext$ over the topological category one recovers Ji's original definition \cite{Ji1}, however from Meyer's work, for trivial coefficients $\C$, the topological and bornological theories coincide.

-From our earlier formulation, we see that there is a comparison homomorphism $HP^*(G;\C) \rightarrow H^*(G;\C)$.
-An important property with applications to the Novikov conjecture, as well as the $\ell^1$-Bass conjecture ( see \cite{JOR} ) is when this comparison homomorphism is an isomorphism.
-In \cite{M1}, Meyer shows that this is the case for any group equipped with a polynomial length combing.
-This wide class includes the word-hyperbolic groups of Gromov \cite{G}, the semihyperbolic groups of Alonso-Bridson \cite{AB}, and the automatic groups of Epstein-Thurston \cite{CEHLPT}, however it does not include all finitely generated groups.
+There is a comparison homomorphism $HP^*(G) \to H^*(G)$ induced by the inclusion $\C[G] \to \SG$.
+An important question with applications to the Novikov conjecture, as well as the $\ell^1$-Bass conjecture (see \cite{JOR}) is, "When is this comparison homomorphism is an isomorphism?"
+In \cite{M1} Meyer shows that this is the case for any group equipped with a polynomial length combing.
+This wide class includes the word-hyperbolic groups of Gromov \cite{G}, the semihyperbolic groups of Alonso-Bridson \cite{AB}, and the automatic groups of \cite{CEHLPT}, however it does not include all finitely generated groups.
+There are examples of finitely generated groups for which it is known to fail, \cite{JOR2}.

-\begin{defn} A group $G$ is isocohomological for an $\SG$-module $M$ if there is a bornological isomorphism $HP^*(G;M) \isom H^*(G;M)$.
-A group is isocohomological if it is isocohomological for $\C$ with the trivial $\SG$ action. \end{defn} We note here that Meyer's notion of isocohomological is more subtle than what is expressed in our notion.
-His notion requires that a certain chain complex is contractible, which yields an isomorphism between cohomology and polynomial cohomology, but it also implies other things \cite{M4}.
-It is a stronger notion that what we mean by the term.